 The long wait times and many wait lists in pediatric health centers across Canada, and the growing need for children and their family to access specialized treatment services in health care, education, summer camps and other group programs, are the main reasons why Buds in Bloom© was founded in 2011.

 To get help, parents inevitably turn to hospitals, rehabilitation centers, school boards, or toward city departments offering services in sports and recreation, far too often having to wait.
-In fact, for over ten years now, parents report having to wait at least four years before their child receives specialized services in health care, education or recreation for children.
-Children with a diagnosis of autism spectrum disorder (ASD) thus continue to face particularly long wait times.
+In fact, for over ten years now, parents report having to wait up to four years before their child receives specialized services in health care, education, or leisure and recreation.
+Children with a diagnosis of autism spectrum disorder (ASD) continue to face particularly long wait times.

-Buds in Bloom© suggests simple solutions to transform wait times in public pediatric systems across Canada.
+Buds in Bloom© suggests solutions to transform wait times in public pediatric systems across Canada.
 To learn about these solutions, visit the services for children page.